 To the south of Bright lies Wandiligong, a historic village made more famous after being made into the theme of a song Eric Bogle.
 Once a gold mining and agricultural hub, Wandiligong has several heritage buildings, of which The Church of England and Manchester Unity are most notable.
 One of the largest apple orchards in the Southern hemisphere, Wandi Poplars, offers a spectacular sight during autumn.

 Porepunkah, 6km north of Bright, is the gateway to Mt Buffalo National Park.
 Head to its airfield to board a scenic flight over the park.
 Wine lovers will enjoy touring Boyntons winery which was established in 1987.
 The cellar door remains open daylong for a wine tour of its high quality produce which includes Shiraz, Chardonnay, Riesling and Merlot.
 The adjoining picnic area and playground make it an ideal excursion spot for families.

-Late April to early May is an ideal time to book a holiday apartment in Bright when the town comes alive to celebrate the Autumn Festival.
+Late April to early May is an ideal time to book holiday accommodation in Bright, as the town comes alive to celebrate the Autumn Festival.
 The ten-day festival celebrates the spectacular autumn colours of the foliage and the harvest.
 The Bright Art Gallery showcases works from all over the world.
 The Wandi Nut Festival is the only one of its kind in Australia and is an important part of this big festival.
-A gala weekend with a market, live music, entertaining shows and a grand parade is the highlight of this festival.
+A gala weekend with a market, live music, entertaining shows and a grand parade is the highlight of the Autumn Festival.

-Another good time to book a holiday cottage in Bright is from late October to early November when the Alpine Spring Festival takes place.
+Another good time to book accommodation in Bright is from late October to early November when the Alpine Spring Festival takes place.
 Public access to gardens, bike and walking trails, river and street markets, country fairs, food and wine events and fireworks on Melbourne Cup weekend makes Bright a paradise for holidaymakers especially at this time of the year.